JuliaParallel/DeploymentsOnHPC/nersc/README.md

 └── templates
     └── environment
 ```
-simply need to be copied the the Julia location whenever the module is updated.
+simply need to be copied the Julia location whenever the module is updated.
-Each folder contain a barebones Julia project with
+Each folder contain a bare bones Julia project with
 [preferences](https://juliapackaging.github.io/Preferences.jl):
 ```
 nersc/environments/rendered/gnu.cray-mpich.cuda12.4/